 When you are following your child’s interest, the child is motivated to get what (s)he wants.
 In the example, our son may have wanted to have the red rings up to swing on so he is very motivated to get them hooked up there.
 The therapists can use this interest of his to motivate him to communicate his wishes by breaking it down into easy steps and scaffold all the way through to the last step.

-Another example might be our son trying to go across the monkey bars at the park (as shown in the blog photo above).
+Another example might be our son trying to go across the monkey bars at the park.
 His father knows he is motivated to do what he saw the other kids do, but it’s hard for him.
 So Dad holds him and helps him along.
 But if Dad challenges him too much, he will drop and run to the slide, giving up.
 Dad encourages him, instructs him, holds him but lets him feel the weight of his body hanging as well.

 The first time, Dad might be holding him tightly and firmly and might help him move his hands.
 The next time, Dad might hold him less tight, and not move his hands.
-The first 2 times our son might give up after 2 bars.
-The next time as he experiences little successes, he might go 4 bars and Dad might hold him loosely so he feels his weight.
+The first two times our son might give up after two bars.
+The next time as he experiences little successes, he might go four bars and Dad might hold him loosely so he feels his weight.
 Eventually Dad might only hold his hands and let him fall (safely).
 As long as our son is motivated, we will scaffold until he is successful on his own.